Home

 Welcome to fotoperfect.Blog.

-Itโs a gallery of stories, colours, and moments Iโve captured.
-Every post is a glimpse into how I see the world through both lens and heart โwhere petals meet pixels, and stories bloomโone sunrise, one memory, one garden moment at a time.
-This is where I capture light, love, and life through my lens and my roots.
-Thank you for visitingโmay you find beauty here, even in the quietest frames.
+It’s a gallery of stories, colours, and moments I’ve captured.
+Every post is a glimpse into how I see the world through both lens and heart —where petals meet pixels, and stories bloom—one sunrise, one memory, one garden moment at a time.

-When my husband died, it felt as if everything died with him.
-I was a shell moving through days I couldnโt name.
-I didnโt eat.
-I couldnโt sleep.
-The house we shared felt like a strangerโs place โ I couldnโt even walk inside without breaking.
-For months I stayed at a friendโs home, just trying to breathe, trying to make it through each night.
+I couldn’t even walk inside without breaking.
+For months I stayed at a friend’s home, just trying to breathe, trying to make it through each night.

 Those months were a blur of numbness.
 People spoke, the world moved, but it felt like I had been left behind in another place.
 I thought the storm had ended, but in truth, I was still inside it, waiting for the sky to clear.

-“Read the rest of my journey”- (The storm behind the blooms)
+“Read the rest of my journey”-

 A reason to live.